 And as the outlook continues growing bleaker, the country's National Commission of Aquaculture and Fisheries announced in July 2016 that it will "permanently" ban gillnets across remaining vaquita habitat.
 On top of banning gillnets known as chinchorro line, the plan also targets night fishing and imposes other rules.

 These moves are vital for vaquitas, scientists and conservationists say, but they may still not be enough.
-"We are watching this precious native species disappear before our eyes," Rojas-Bracho said in a statement earlier this year, after CIRVA's 2016 survey results were released.
+"We are watching this precious native species disappear before our eyes," Rojas-Bracho said in a statement after CIRVA's 2016 survey results were released.
 "Our latest survey confirms the catastrophic decline before the emergency gillnet ban.
 This gillnet ban and strong enforcement must continue if we are to have any hope of saving the vaquita."

 Poachers still haven't given up on using gillnets in vaquita habitat, despite growing scrutiny from Mexican authorities as well as the international community.
 They often venture out at night, and reportedly stay ahead of patrol boats with help from lookouts based on shore.
 A survey in late 2014 revealed aerial imagery of gillnet fishing boats inside the vaquita refuge, and this April 2016 drone video shows a boatful of totoaba poachers realizing they've been caught in the act: